MrBenJ/modern-js-by-example/book/007-Modern-JS-Architecture.md

 If you know zero out of three frameworks, **Learn any of them**.
 It really doesn't matter.

 **Frameworks keep the UI state in sync with what's happening server side**.
 Angular, Vue,js, and React are all battle tested tools to do this.
-While each has their own unique approach with their own pros and cons, the end goal is still the same - **Sync UI state with server**.
+While each has their own unique approach with their own positives and negatives, the end goal is still the same - **Sync UI state with server**.